Enterprise mergers (shares in exchange for assets)

 - the merger must be based on sound business reasons (see share exchange above).

-In case the four conditions mentioned above are not met, a facilitated merger or demerger can take place on request.
+If the four conditions mentioned above are not met, a facilitated merger or demerger can take place on request.
 Standard conditions are published with demands that must be met.

 In both the share exchange and legal merger, the companies continue with the original cost-price of the assets and, contrary to an asset transaction, no tax is levied upon acquiring assets through a merger.